 Symptoms of Wellbutrin withdrawal occur in people who are physically dependent on the drug.
 Physical dependence occurs when the person’s brain and body are unable to function normally when the person isn’t using the drug.

-According to the Center for Disease Control and Prevention (CDC), about one in four people on antidepressants have been taking them for 10 years or more.1 If you’re one of these people, understanding the side effects of stopping Wellbutrin can help prepare you for the day you either switch to a different medication or choose to stop taking this one.
+According to the Centers for Disease Control and Prevention (CDC), about one in four people on antidepressants have been taking them for 10 years or more.1 If you’re one of these people, understanding the side effects of stopping Wellbutrin can help prepare you for the day you either switch to a different medication or choose to stop taking this one.

 Bupropion withdrawal symptoms are the result of the brain and body’s attempt at regulating itself when it doesn’t have the drug in its system.
 Due to Wellbutrin’s effects on dopamine and norepinephrine, when it’s used for long periods, the brain slowly becomes accustomed to the elevated levels of these chemicals.